Topics Map > CATL > Canvas

 It is from within the assignment area that you will be able to assign point values to assignments, create assignment groups, and weight assignment groups if desired.
 Grades can be entered into the gradebook manually, imported from a .csv file, or put in automatically when using SpeedGrader.
 Grades can also be hidden from students until the instructor is ready to release them.

-Canvas Article: How do I arrange columns in the Gradebook?
+- Canvas Article: How do I curve grades in the New Gradebook?

-Canvas Article: How do I curve grades in the New Gradebook?
+- Canvas Article: How do I export grades in the Gradebook?

 Tips and Tricks

 - If you use assignment groups in your course, this will allow students to see their course percentage in that group in the gradebook.
 It is also possible to add rules for assignment group, such as dropping the lowest two assignments in a group.